unicode-org/conformance/README.md

 Then point the browser to `index.html` in the custom output folder in order to view the summary and detail pages.

+Also note: when customized testing is satisfactory, next run `genData100.sh` and generateDataAndRun.sh` scripts to check if the full testing environment succeeds.

 ### Notes on finding errors

 As each part of Conformance Test is executed, log files are created with the output of each phase.
+Thes include output from python programs, executores, and scripts.
-These are called debug.log, debug.log.1, etc.

-These debug files are updated on each execution of the scripts in each of these
+The files containing this logging infromation are called `debug.log, debug.log.1`, etc.  These debug files are updated on each execution of the scripts in each of these subdirectories:
-subdirectories:
 * testgen
 * testdriver
 * schema